lucasalvarezlacasa/jetbrains_to_cursor/README.md

 - **Context is Everything**: The models heavily depend on the context you provide.
 Without the correct context, suggestions quickly become less helpful, so learning how to properly set up your context becomes critical.

-- **Struggles with Large Codebases**: I noticed that Cursor’s performance noticeably declines as the codebase grows larger.
+- **Struggles with Large Codebases**: I noticed that Cursor's performance noticeably declines as the codebase grows larger.
 Finding and accurately modifying specific parts of the code can become increasingly challenging in these scenarios.
 Same thing happens with code refactors.

 - **Knowing When to Reset Context**: Extensive contexts can negatively impact models performance.
 Recognizing the right moment to start a new chat to maintain efficiency becomes an important skill.

 ### Additional Notes

-At the end of the day, Cursor remains a tool—it won’t entirely replace a human (at least for now).
-It’s great for [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) when you just want to relax or quickly prototype something fun over the weekend.
+At the end of the day, Cursor remains a tool—it won't entirely replace a human (at least for now).
+It's great for [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) when you just want to relax or quickly prototype something fun over the weekend.
 Yet, for professional projects requiring readability, clarity, and maintainability, human intervention and oversight remain crucial.

 Overall, Cursor has significantly boosted my productivity and workflow efficiency.
 Despite some initial hiccups and a few limitations, the benefits far outweigh the downsides.
 I'm genuinely excited to keep exploring and refining how I use Cursor.